crullian/test-js-chris-gullian/README.md

 ### What you need to do

+1. Fork this repository to your GitHub account.
-Check out `src/state/actions.js` and add code to fulfill the commented instructions.
+2. Check out `src/state/actions.js` and add code to fulfill the commented instructions.
+3. Submit an upstream pull request with your work.